mafernandez-stratio/crossdata-client-example/src/main/resources/README.txt

 -----------------------------------
 This is an example of crossdata use:

-The first stpes are to attach the connectors...
+The first steps are to attach the connectors...

 1. ADD DATASTORE /etc/sds/connectors/cassandra/CassandraDataStore.xml;
 2. ATTACH CLUSTER cassandra_prod ON DATASTORE Cassandra WITH OPTIONS {'Hosts': '[127.0.0.1]', 'Port': 9042};